infrahq/infra/docs/reference/cli-reference.md

 ```
       --client-id string       OIDC client ID
       --client-secret string   OIDC client secret
+      --kind string            The identity provider kind.
+One of 'oidc, okta, azure, or google'
       --url string             Base URL of the domain of the OIDC identity provider (eg. acme.okta.com)
 ```